I Don't Like Myself: Five Ways To Address Self-Esteem Issues

 Try to balance the negative with some positive

-You may be so practiced at criticizing yourself that you've almost forgotten how to compliment or praise yourself in any way.
+You may be so practiced at criticizing yourself and negative self talk that you've almost forgotten how to compliment or praise yourself in any way.
 A simple trick to start working against the cycle of negative thoughts is to be deliberate about giving yourself some space to highlight where things went well.

 Maybe you did better on an assignment than you thought; it's ok to feel happy about that, even for a second.
 Maybe you didn't say all the smooth things you wanted to say in your last conversation but avoided the mistakes you thought you made last time— count that as a win!
 This step can take time, but the momentum behind it can build.
 Instead of focusing on the things you’re doing wrong, start noticing what you’re doing well.
 Little praises can add up to bigger changes and overall mind shifts over time.